Hubert Hurkacz: 2021: First Masters singles title, major semifinal, ATP Finals & world No. 9

 At the Paris Masters, Hurkacz defeated qualifier Tommy Paul and lucky loser Dominik Koepfer to reach the quarterfinals.
 There, he beat Australian James Duckworth, to take the 8th and final spot at the ATP Finals.
 He is the second Polish player to earn a spot at the event in tournament history (after 1976 runner-up Wojciech Fibak).
 Hurkacz lost to Novak Djokovic in the semifinals in three sets.
-Due to his result at the tournament, his ranking shot up to No. 9 thus surpassing Wojciech Fibak for the highest ranked Polish man in ATP singles ranking history.
+Due to his result at the tournament, his ranking shot up to World No. 9 thus surpassing Wojciech Fibak for the highest ranked Polish man in ATP singles ranking history.